 How to achieve ISO 27001 compliance?

-From a high-level perspective, achieving ISO 27001 certification involves demonstrating that you have implemented sufficient processes for an information security management system that meets the standards of ISO 27001.
-Certification can only be achieved by an accredited certification body who are loosely assessing the following three information security categories:
+From a high-level perspective, achieving ISO 27001 certification involves demonstrating that you have implemented sufficient processes for an information security management system to meet the standards of ISO 27001.
+Certification can only be achieved by an accredited certification body who are, broadly speaking, assessing the following three information security categories:

 - Information confidentiality and, more specifically, whether adequate access controls are in place to prevent unauthorised access.